 Young children need special care and attention as they develop from infancy.
 They need guidance, teaching, and positive examples to become healthy teens and eventually adults.
-If you have a special spot in your heart for children, then consider a degree in early childhood.
+If you have a special spot in your heart for children, then consider an early childhood degree.
 You’ll learn how to care for their health, education, and welfare.
 You’ll learn responsibility for their social, physical, and intellectual development.
 Day cares are a common employer, where routine activities such as managing the eating, sleeping, health care, and recreational needs of children are the main day-to-day tasks.
 Preschool teachers provide additional learning experiences.
 A director supervises programs, including supplies and equipment, balancing the budget, and working with parents.
-With an early childhood degree from Wayne State, you’ll prepare for a variety of these situations and be ready for many different careers in caring for young children.
+With an early childhood degree from Wayne State, you’ll be prepared for a variety of these situations and be ready for many different careers in caring for young children.

 Percent of recent WSC graduates employed or in graduate school